jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 Hajime gains access to a vulnerable system by means of brute force, while making use of a dictionary of known username and password pairs.
 Then, it gains persistence with an rc.d script that gets executed on boot.
 Next, the worm will download configuration files shared with other clients in the botnet and block network ports that are usually associated with Hajime and other botnet infections, blocking any further infections.
-The last step is particularly interesting, combined with the fact that in addition to firewall changes, Hajime doesnt appear to be involved in any malicious activity.
-It doesnt initiate DDoS attacks, drop other malware, or operate a protection racket like its cousins, Mirai and Gafgyt.
+The last step is particularly interesting, combined with the fact that in addition to firewall changes, Hajime doesn’t appear to be involved in any malicious activity.
+It doesn’t initiate DDoS attacks, drop other malware, or operate a protection racket like its cousins, Mirai and Gafgyt.
 Following a successful infection, the malware leaves the following message on the compromised device:
-Just a white hat, securing some systems.
+“Just a white hat, securing some systems.
 Important messages will be signed like this!
 Hajime Author.
-Contact CLOSED Stay sharp!
+Contact CLOSED Stay sharp!”
-To add insult to injury, this message makes Hajime look like its trying to secure the device its infecting.
+To add insult to injury, this message makes Hajime look like it’s trying to secure the device it’s “infecting.”
 14
 CYBER THREAT LANDSCAPE REPORT 2022
 TOP 5: Financial
 Malware Families
 TOP Family per Month
 20